RizwanaParveen/DevOpsDockerSample/README.md

 ﻿# DevOpsDockerSample
-Dockerizing the jenkins pipeline to build images in docker and push it to docker hub?!
+Dockerizing the jenkins pipeline to build images in docker and push it to docker hub Lahari VSL